 Games can be something more than just a waste of time, if implemented wisely, it can promote what is called situated learning, a learning process that occurs during engaging activities without actually intending to.
 In simple words you are learning something useful without even realizing it.

-The technique is called ‘gamification’ (a technique to encourage engagement into non-gaming activities using games).
+The technique is called ‘gamification’ (a technique to encourage engagement in non-gaming activities using games).

 When used as an educating tool, games can: